PerziThomas/DA_Perzi_Ambrosch/source/4_Testing.md

 ### Backend Algorithms
-To unit test the algorithms functionality there was a need to mock out the required components in normal application use.
+For unit testing the algorithms functionality there was a need to mock out the required components in normal application use.
 This was achieved using the **Moq** library, which is used to mock objects in C# for unit tests. \